Nootropic profile

 Pine Bark Extract, most commonly sold as Pycnogenol, is a potent antioxidant complex derived from French maritime pine.
 It enhances cerebral blood flow via nitric oxide production, protects brain cells from oxidative damage, and has shown benefits for attention, memory, and cognitive function in clinical trials.

-The key benefits of Pine Bark Extract (Pycnogenol) include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Pine Bark Extract (Pycnogenol) are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.